Who are the Institutional Holders in Synthetic Biologics Inc. (SYN)?

 The top institutional shareholder in the company is Renaissance Technologies, LLC with over 1.24 million shares valued at $0.47 million.
 The investor’s holdings represent 6.19% of the SYN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Fisher Asset Management, LLC with 0.13 million shares valued at $48142.0 to account for 0.63% of the shares outstanding.
 The other top investors are Bridgeway Capital Management, Inc. which holds 0.11 million shares representing 0.55% and valued at over $41861.0, while Virtu Financial LLC holds 0.52% of the shares totaling 0.1 million with a market value of $39979.0.

-Synthetic Biologics Inc. (AMEX: SYN) is 51.46% higher on its value in year-to-date trading and has touched a low of $0.25 and a high of $1.70 in the current 52-week trading range.
+Synthetic Biologics Inc. (AMEX: SYN) is 76.27% higher on its value in year-to-date trading and has touched a low of $0.25 and a high of $1.70 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SYN stock was last observed hovering at around $0.64 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $1.38 for the next 12 months.
-It is also 61.33% off the consensus price target high of $1.50 offered by 1 analysts, but current levels are 53.6% higher than the price target low of $1.25 for the same period.
+The SYN stock was last observed hovering at around $0.59 in the last trading session, with the day’s gains setting it 0.09% off its average median price target of $1.25 for the next 12 months.
+It is also 45.6% off the consensus price target high of $1.25 offered by 1 analysts, but current levels are 45.6% higher than the price target low of $1.25 for the same period.

-The stock witnessed a -26.62% loss in the last 1 month and extending the period to 3 months gives it a 58.45%, and is -15.94% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.98% over the week and 13.00% over the month.
+The stock witnessed a -23.28% loss in the last 1 month and extending the period to 3 months gives it a 82.46%, and is 1.50% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.54% over the week and 13.90% over the month.

 Synthetic Biologics Inc. (SYN) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for Synthetic Biologics Inc. (SYN) is a “Hold”.
-1 analysts offering their recommendations for the stock have an average rating of 2.50, where 1 rate it as a Hold and 0 think it is a “Overweight”.
-0 of the analysts rate the stock as a “Buy”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for Synthetic Biologics Inc. (SYN) is a “Buy”.
+1 analysts offering their recommendations for the stock have an average rating of 2.50, where 0 rate it as a Hold and 0 think it is a “Overweight”.
+1 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Synthetic Biologics Inc. is expected to release its quarterly report on 05/11/2021 and quarterly earnings per share for the current quarter are estimated at -$0.08.The EPS is expected to grow by 75.90% this year.
+Synthetic Biologics Inc. is expected to release its quarterly report on 05/11/2021 and quarterly earnings per share for the current quarter are estimated at -$0.02.The EPS is expected to grow by 32.50% this year.

 Synthetic Biologics Inc. (SYN) Insider Activity